Equal opportunities as a fundamental social value of the EU

 The main results of a study of the European Institute for Gender Equality (EIGE, 2017) show that progress in equal opportunities has a positive impact on people and the economy in general.

 In this sense, the study confirms that improvements to gender equality would generate up to 10.5 million additional jobs by 2050 and the EU employment rate would also be positively affected, reaching almost 80% of the Gross Domestic Product (GDP) per capita of the EU and could increase to almost 10% by 2050.
-This situation would be particularly significant in economic sectors that are overrepresented by men (such as the construction industry), who have much room to improve their current level of equality of gender and, therefore, have much to gain.
+This situation would be particularly significant in economic sectors that are overrepresented by men (such as the construction industry), which have much room to improve their current level of equality of gender and, therefore, have much to gain.

 It is not the first time that it is intended to link women to the labor market in the construction sector, but it has usually been intervened at the local level.